Peloton recalls treadmills after a child dies - WTMJ

 AP Retail Writer

+In a statement Wednesday, Foley apologized and said the company “made a mistake” in its initial response to the safety commission.

+Shares of New York-based Peloton Interactive Inc. sunk more than 10% to $86.91 after the recall was announced Wednesday, its second biggest percentage decline.

 Peloton is best known for its stationary bikes, but it introduced the treadmill about three years ago and now calls it the Tread+.
-It costs more than $4,200.
+Sales of Peloton equipment have soared during the pandemic as virus-weary people avoid gyms and workout at home.
+In the last three months of 2020, the company brought in $1 billion in revenue, more than double what it made the year before.

+The safety commission said Wednesday that the child who died after being pulled under the Peloton treadmill was 6 years old.

+In all, Peloton said it received 72 reports of adults, kids, pets or other items, such as exercise balls, being pulled under the treadmill.
+Of those reports, 29 were of children who suffered injuries, including broken bones and cuts.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.